JattKisaan/campd-visualizer/README.md

 You will also have to install this python package as well so that python knows where to look to execute the import statements.
-You can do this by navigating to the root directory, the one with `setup.py`, starting your python environment, and running
+You can do this by navigating to the root directory, the one with `setup.py`.

+Create and start the python environment with

+    conda env create -f campd_visualizer.yml
+    conda activate campd_visualizer

+Then, run

     pip install -e .